YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda12/README.md

 - Access Key ID & Secret Access Key: both keys gathered in the previous step
 - Advanced S3-compatible storage settings: _Signature Version_ = _Signature V4_

-There you go, if you configured evrything correctly, you can now access your new S3 Bucket.
+There you go, if you configured everything correctly, you can now access your new S3 Bucket.